Our Edmonton dentists provide tooth extractions for wisdom teeth, and teeth that are too badly damaged to save.

 Occasionally, a tooth will be too badly damaged to save.
 This can happen as a result of dental decay or gum disease, or of an injury to the tooth.
 In these cases, the tooth must be extracted.

-Tooth extraction procedures today are far less painful than ever before, thanks to powerful anesthetics and sedatives.
+Tooth extraction procedures today are far less painful than ever before, thanks to powerful anesthetics and sedatives, and access to dental technology.

 Before a tooth is extracted, the area surrounding the tooth is numbed with a topical/and or injectable anesthetic for patient comfort.